taitulism/resizable/README.md

 ## ClassNames
 For styling, the main element will be given the following classes:
 * `'resizable'` - from initialization until destruction.
-* `'grabbed'` - on mouse down, until mouse up.
+* `'resizing'` - on mouse down on a resize grip, until mouse up.
-* `'resizing'` - when moving the element until mouse up.

 &nbsp;